jrbarclay37/TSLA-Forecasting/README.md

 To learn more about the `PRAW` API wrapper, please refer to the [official documentation](https://praw.readthedocs.io/en/latest/).

 To mitigate Reddit's slow response times, we also leverage `pushshift.io`.
-This is a project that warehouses all of Reddit's data making it significantly faster to query for data.
+This is a project that warehouses all of Reddit's data, allowing us to query the data more efficiently with significantly faster response times.

 To learn more about `pushshift.io`, please refer to the [official documentation](https://pushshift.io/api-parameters/).